Westmoreland Campus Clippings: Latrobe's Pletcher off to fast start at Ohio State

 Junior guard Brian Graytok (Greensburg CC) is leading the Presidents in scoring at the holiday break with a 14.1 average.
 He has started all eight games, along with freshman guard Sean Stinelli (Penn-Trafford), who is scoring 9.3 a game.

 Bill Beckner Jr. is a Tribune-Review staff writer.
-Reach him at bbeckner@tribweb.com.
+Reachhimatbbeckner@tribweb.com.